 In addition to assets, the statement of financial position reports a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expenditure/expense) until then.
-Currently, the County has one item, deferred pension outflows, that qualifies for reporting in this category.
-These outflows arise only under the full accrual basis of accounting and consist of pension plan contributions paid subsequent to the measurement date and also the differences between projected and actual earnings on pension plan investments and, accordingly, are reported only in the statement of net position.
+The County has one item, deferred pension outflows, that qualifies for reporting in this category.
+These outflows arise only under the full accrual basis of accounting and consist of pension plan contributions paid subsequent to the measurement date, differences between expected and actual pension plan economic experience, changes in actuarial assumptions, pension plan changes in proportionate share, and also the differences between projected and actual earnings on pension plan investments and, accordingly, are reported only in the statement of net position.

 In addition to liabilities, the statement of financial position reports a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The County has two types of deferred inflows.
-The governmental funds report unavailable revenue from delinquent taxes receivable, delinquent and deferred special assessments receivable, sales taxes receivable, and grant monies receivable, for amounts that are not considered to be available to liquidate liabilities in the current period.
-Unavailable revenue arises only under a modified accrual basis of accounting and, accordingly, is reported only in the governmental fund balance sheet.
+The governmental funds report unavailable revenue from delinquent taxes receivable, delinquent and noncurrent special assessments receivable, grant monies receivable, and other receivables for amounts that are not considered to be available to liquidate liabilities of the current period.
+Unavailable revenue arises only under the modified accrual basis of accounting and, accordingly, is reported only in the governmental funds balance sheet.
 The unavailable revenue amount is deferred and recognized as an inflow of resources in the period that the amounts become available.
 The County also has deferred pension inflows.
 These inflows arise only under the full accrual basis of accounting and consist of differences between expected and actual pension plan economic experience and also pension plan changes in proportionate share and, accordingly, are reported only in the statement of net position.

-D. Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position or Equity (Continued)
+- D. Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position or Equity (Continued) - 11.
+Unearned Revenue

-11. Unearned/Unavailable Revenue

 Proprietary funds, governmental funds, and government-wide financial statements report unearned revenue in connection with resources that have been received, but not yet earned.
-Governmental funds report unavailable revenue in connection with receivables for revenues that are not considered to be available to liquidate liabilities of the current period.